 - A wonderful vegetarian recipe you can make gluten-free or vegan.
 Paneer is a great vegetarian adaptation of chilli chicken.
 Simply use tamari instead of soy sauce for a gluten-free version.
 You can also substitute the paneer with extra-firm tofu to make it vegan.

-- Make this recipe Vegan by substituting paneer with extra-firm Tofu cut in bite size pieces.
+- Make this recipe Vegan by substituting paneer with extra-firm Tofu cut into bite-sized pieces.

 The best way to dry the outer surface of the paneer is with cornstarch.
 The cornstarch basically acts like a sponge and soaks up any extra moisture.